 - Click the same button to end the recording

 - With the newly made video on your screen, click File > Save… and find a new home for your recording

-So now you know that recording with QuickTime is very simple if you just need to say a few words to the camera.
-Alternatively, you can record your screen too:
+So now you know that recording with QuickTime is very simple and if you’re looking for how to record a video of yourself on Mac, it can be a good solution.
+You can record your screen, too:

 - Go File > New Screen Recording

 - Select the area of your screen you’d like to record and click Start Recording

 - When done, just click on the recording icon in your menu bar